datastaxdevs/workshop-battlestax/README_step02.md

 ```

 ### [🔝](#)

+Great job!
+Let's move to the next section.

 ---
 🏠 **Back** to [Table of Contents](./README.md#%EF%B8%8F-table-of-contents) or **move** to the next section **=>** 📚 [What is Redux and React](./README_Redux_React.md)